trulia/cidr-house-rules/Readme.md

 * retrieve all NAT Gateways for a given AWS account (team)
 * retrieve all EIPs for a given AWS account (team)
-* lookup a given cidr block, i.e. 10.0.16.0/16 for potential VPC peering conflicts
+* lookup a given CIDR block, i.e. 10.0.16.0/16 for potential VPC peering conflicts

 #### Terraform modules that use cidr-house-rules for dynamic data